k-lar/crem/README.md

 ##########################################
 ```

-Notes / reminders are stored in a separate file in `~/.config/crem/creminders`.
+Notes / reminders are stored in a separate file in `~/.config/crem/creminders` on Linux and Unix
+systems and on Windows they should be in `C:/crem/creminders`

 ## Dependencies